yakki77/Task11/README.md

 python3 decision_tree_A.py 'classify' training_data_filepath test_data_filepath
 ```

+It will print the predicted labels.

 If you want to do cross-validation of a dataet in task A, use the following command:

 ```python
 python3 decision_tree_A.py 'crossvalidation' training_data_filepath None
 ```

+It will print the average accuracy.
 Notice that for cross-validation, the third system argument should be None.

 If you want to classify a test dataset in task B, use the following command: